rameshsunkara/go-rest-api-example/README.md

 ## 📖 Why This Project?

 After years of developing Full Stack applications using ReactJS and JVM-based languages, I found existing Go boilerplates were either too opinionated or too minimal.

+In the age of Copilot and Cursor, you might wonder: "Why another REST API boilerplate?"
+Fair question.
+But this isn't just another "Hello World" REST API—this is about building for **enterprise**.

+### What Makes It Different

-This project strikes a balance:
+This project strikes a balance between simplicity and production-readiness:

 ✅ **Just Right**: Not too bloated, not too minimal
 ✅ **Best Practices**: Follows Go idioms and patterns
-✅ **Production-Tested**: Battle-tested patterns from real-world applications ✅ **Flexible**: Easy to customize for your specific needs
+✅ **Production-Tested**: Battle-tested patterns from real-world applications
+✅ **Flexible**: Easy to customize for your specific needs

+### Beyond Performance: Building for Enterprise

+In enterprise software, it's not always about raw performance alone.
+It's about building systems that:

+- **Scale with your team**: Code that's readable by engineers at all skill levels, not just the most experienced
+- **Enable safe changes**: Clear boundaries between components so changes don't cascade unexpectedly, with each layer independently testable
+- **Prevent bad practices**: Built-in guardrails that guide developers toward correct patterns
+- **Simplify troubleshooting**: When issues hit production (and they will), you can diagnose them quickly
+- **Measure what matters**: Easy performance profiling and metrics collection without major refactoring
+- **Support evolution**: Adding new features doesn't require rewriting existing code
+- **Delight developers**: New team members become productive in minutes, not days

 ### What This Is NOT